dusk-network/dusk-blockchain/pkg/core/mempool.md

 - Block Accepted event triggered by Chain component.

 `PropagateLoop` goroutine handles:
 - any request for transaction repropagation sent by `ProcessTx` and repropagates at proper rate.
-It also should prioritize propagation by transaction fee (not implemented).
+It also should prioritize propagation by transaction fee (not implemented, see also #1240).